SirGFM/ld34/README.md

 $ sudo apt-get install libsdl2-2.0.0
 ```

-The others libs must be cloned/downloaded and manually build.
+The others libs must be cloned/downloaded and manually built.
 Check the README
 on each lib repository (though it's usually just runnig '$ sudo make install').